gnss-sdr/geniuss-place/_design-forces/08-portability.md

    * The [Linux](https://en.wikipedia.org/wiki/Linux) kernel, used in some popular distributions such as [Debian](https://www.debian.org/), [Fedora](https://getfedora.org/), [Ubuntu](https://www.ubuntu.com/), [openSUSE](https://www.opensuse.org/), [Arch Linux](https://www.archlinux.org/), [Linux Mint](https://www.linuxmint.com/), [Linaro](https://en.wikipedia.org/wiki/Linaro), [Raspbian](https://www.raspbian.org/) or Google's [Android](https://www.android.com/).

-*  **Microsoft Windows** is a family of proprietary operating systems designed by Microsoft Corporation and primarily targeted to Intel architecture based computers, with a [relevant percent total usage share](https://en.wikipedia.org/wiki/Usage_share_of_operating_systems) on Web connected computers.
-The latest version is [Windows 10](https://en.wikipedia.org/wiki/Windows_10), which was preceded by [Windows 7](https://en.wikipedia.org/wiki/Windows_7), [Windows Vista](https://en.wikipedia.org/wiki/Windows_Vista) and [Windows XP](https://en.wikipedia.org/wiki/Windows_XP).
+*  **Microsoft Windows** is a family of proprietary operating systems designed by Microsoft Corporation and primarily targeted to Intel architecture based computers, with a [relevant percent total usage share](https://en.wikipedia.org/wiki/Usage_share_of_operating_systems) on Web-connected computers.
+The latest version is [Windows 10](https://en.wikipedia.org/wiki/Windows_10), which was preceded by [Windows 7](https://en.wikipedia.org/wiki/Windows_7), [Windows Vista](https://en.wikipedia.org/wiki/Windows_Vista), and [Windows XP](https://en.wikipedia.org/wiki/Windows_XP).

-* **Real-Time Operating Systems** such as [VxWorks](https://windriver.com/products/vxworks/), [eCos](http://ecos.sourceware.org/), [QNX](https://blackberry.qnx.com/), [MontaVista Linux](https://www.mvista.com/), [RTLinux](https://www.rtlinux.org/) and Real-Time Executive for Multiprocessor Systems ([RTEMS](https://www.rtems.org/)).
+* **Real-Time Operating Systems** such as [VxWorks](https://windriver.com/products/vxworks/), [eCos](http://ecos.sourceware.org/), [QNX](https://blackberry.qnx.com/), [MontaVista Linux](https://www.mvista.com/), [RTLinux](https://www.rtlinux.org/), and Real-Time Executive for Multiprocessor Systems ([RTEMS](https://www.rtems.org/)).

 ## Building tools

-In case of using compiled programming languages, software libraries and executables are generated from the source code through three kinds of tools:
+In the case of using compiled programming languages, software libraries and executables are generated from the source code through three kinds of tools:

   * **Build system generators**, which automatically generate _build files_ from human-written configuration files.
-Popular examples of those tools are the [GNU Build System](https://en.wikipedia.org/wiki/GNU_Build_System) (also known as Autotools), [CMake](https://cmake.org) and [SCons](https://scons.org).
+Popular examples of those tools are the [GNU Build System](https://en.wikipedia.org/wiki/GNU_Build_System) (also known as Autotools), [CMake](https://cmake.org), and [SCons](https://scons.org).
-  * **Build automation tools**, which automatically build executable programs and libraries from the source code with the aid of _build files_ that contains _rules_ describing targets, components and dependencies.
-Example are [GNU Make](https://www.gnu.org/software/make/), Unix’s [make](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/make.html), [Ninja](https://ninja-build.org) and [others](https://en.wikipedia.org/wiki/List_of_build_automation_software).
+  * **Build automation tools**, which automatically build executable programs and libraries from the source code with the aid of _build files_ that contains _rules_ describing targets, components, and dependencies.
+Examples are [GNU Make](https://www.gnu.org/software/make/), Unix’s [make](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/make.html), [Ninja](https://ninja-build.org), and [others](https://en.wikipedia.org/wiki/List_of_build_automation_software).
   * **Compilers**, which are programs that convert instructions into a machine-code or lower-level form so that they can be read and executed by a computer.
 In general, it is desirable to be able to build the source code with different compilers, since it improves the overall quality of code by providing different checks and alerts.
 Examples of compilers are:
     * the [GNU Compiler Collection](https://gcc.gnu.org), which provides front ends for C (`gcc`), C++ (`g++`), Fortran (`gfortran`), Java (`gcj`) and other languages;
     * the [LLVM](https://llvm.org) project, which provides front-ends for C / Objective-C (`clang`) and C++ (`clang++`), while other external projects allow the compilation of Ruby, Python, Haskell, Java, D, PHP, Pure, Lua, and a number of other languages.
     * Those included in [Microsoft Visual Studio](https://www.visualstudio.com/), such as the Microsoft C++ Compiler (MSVC) provided by [Microsoft Visual C++](https://en.wikipedia.org/wiki/Microsoft_Visual_C%2B%2B); `vbc.exe`, the Visual Basic .NET compiler; and `csc.exe`, the C# compiler, among others;
     * [other compilers](https://en.wikipedia.org/wiki/List_of_compilers).
-    * In case of targeting embedded platforms, it is desirable the availability of cross-compilers, which are compilers capable of creating executable code for a platform other than the one on which the compiler is running.
+    * In the case of targeting embedded platforms, it is desirable the availability of cross-compilers, which are compilers capable of creating executable code for a platform other than the one on which the compiler is running.
 Examples are GCC and the .NET Framework compiler.

 Using popular, widely available cross-platform tools helps to ensure portability among different systems and architectures.

-In case of using interpreted programming languages, portability is determined by the availability of a language interpreter above the minimal required version in the targeted platform(s).
+In the case of using interpreted programming languages, portability is determined by the availability of a language interpreter above the minimal required version in the targeted platform(s).
-   * Examples of interpreted languages are GNU Octave, Matlab, Mathematica, Maple, Tcl, Haskell, Perl and Excel spreadsheets.
+   * Examples of interpreted languages are GNU Octave, Matlab, Mathematica, Maple, Tcl, Haskell, Perl, and Excel spreadsheets.
    * Other interpreted languages use an intermediate representation, which combines compiling and interpreting.
-This is the case of Java, Python or Ruby, among others.
+This is the case with Java, Python, or Ruby, among others.